 This eye drop is designed for longer-term use for ongoing eye conditions such as incipient and immature cataracts, nuclear sclerosis, and dry eye syndrome.
 Ader Enterprises Pet Vision Pet Vision Pro should be applied two to three times daily for a minimum of thirty days to see a noticeable improvement.

-Puralube Vet Opthalmic Ointment is a sterile, petroleum-based lubricant used to help prevent or relieve dryness of your dog’s eyes.
+MicrocynAH Ophthalmic Gel is a gel used to help prevent or relieve dryness of your dog’s eyes.
 It works by providing a base layer over the eye, thus providing added protection while lubricating to remove dryness and irritation.

 This ointment is used by applying on the lower lid and should be administered when necessary.
 Depending on the condition or ailment that your dog is suffering from, your veterinarian may be able to give you an idea on how often you may need to reapply.